thriveweb/healthcarelogic/content/pages/home.md

 slug: ''
 title: Healthcare Logic
 section1:
-  title: Time to Shine a Light?
+  title: If we could **see** the system, what would **change?**
-  subtitle: |-
+  subtitle: ''
-    We asked a wide array of clinicians the following question:

-    “How much automated data do you have available that is designed to help you improve the work of your team?”
-  content: |-
+  content: ''
-    We thought the answer would be: “Not very much.”
-It wasn’t.
-The response was: “None”.
 section2:
-  title: A new way
-  subtitle: Actionable insights in six clicks or less
+  title: Convert data into actionable meaning
+  subtitle: ''
   content: |-
-    It’s not a damn dashboard.
-It’s not about KPIs.
-It’s revolutionary technology that empowers clinical and managerial leaders to collaborate with clarity.
-With our suite of proprietary algorithms visualising consistent, high-frequency, patient-level data, the best decisions can be made for any given level of resource.

-    And now we interact with the data in a completely new way including setting personal thresholds for active monitoring, sharing with colleagues and establishing personable discussion groups.
+    SystemView, is an interactive and user configurable platform offering an enterprise solution across all four performance domains that automates demand and capacity for improved waitlists, flow, process and resourcing.

+    Access to this knowledge enables radical change - improves efficiencies, cultures and empowers teams to proactively manage and meet performance targets.
+Organise big data, forget dashboards, redirect analysts’ efforts to truly innovate.

 section3:
   title: Proven track record
   content: |-
-    Our software is currently used in more than 50 hospitals to enhance clinical team engagement and support sustainable performance improvement.
+    Our algorithms are operating in over 60 hospitals
 testimonials:
   - content: ''
     title: ''
     video: UdnMEHLFYjg
-  - content: |-
-      'I absolutely rely on this system to tell me what I need to keep an eye on.'
+  - content: 'I absolutely rely on this system to tell me what I need to keep an eye on.'
     title: 'Co-ordinator'
     video: ''
   - content: ''
     title: ''
     video: 'ztPs7zRq700'
-  - content: |-
-      'This system saves us so much time and replaces a lot of the manual entry we used to do.
+  - content: 'This system saves us so much time and replaces a lot of the manual entry we used to do.
 We now have more time to find solutions.'
     title: 'A/NUM Specialist Outpatients'
     video: ''
   - content: ''
     title: ''
-    video: 'ZLAAxhjp5vM'
+    video: ''
   - content: |-
       'Prior to having access, my role was very frustrating due to the lack of meaningful waiting lists that were regularly updated ... having data on tap has made meaningful inroads into my ability to work with clinical departments as we strive to ensure appropriate service for patients.'
     title: 'Clinical Director'
     video: ''
   - content: ''
     title: ''
-    video: 'cmUJvSnA2PM'
+    video: ''
-  - content: |-
-      'In my personal opinion, this is without doubt the most advanced technology used to inform the delivery of healthcare services.'
+  - content: 'In my personal opinion, this is without doubt the most advanced technology used to inform the delivery of healthcare services.'
     title: 'Relationship Manager'
     video: ''
   - content: ''